MillerBrainObservatory/LBM-CaImAn-MATLAB/README.rst

     segmentPlane(path, 0, 1, 10, 24);  # Segment data from planes 1 to 10 using 24 cores

 4. Calibration and Alignment:

+    You will need to be in a GUI environment for this step.
+Calculate offset will show you two images, click the feature that matches in both images.

 .. code-block:: MATLAB